12 Essential Aquatic Maintenance Training Topics for a Successful Summer

 Barriers to Entry – Pools are an attractive nuisance.
 How do you ensure that no one is in your facility when you don’t want them to be?
 Set up strong barriers to entry and regularly maintain them.
 Your entire maintenance team should be involved in the barrier inspection process.
 A simple walk-through training can be tremendously helpful.
 Point out barrier expectations, and how to quickly remedy non-compliant situations with your doors, gates, fences, locks and security systems.

 Chemical Delivery – When it comes to adding chemicals to pool water, there’s a lot to consider.
 Manually (by hand) and automatically (mechanical feeder) adding chemicals requires lots of consideration, and thorough training.
 Take the time to make sure your team is adding chemicals correctly.

 Preventative Maintenance – Got a pool?
 You’ve got a lot of expensive stuff.
 It’s up to you to protect the investment.
 Get your team involved in planning your PM schedule.
 With increased engagement in the planning process, they’ll have greater buy-in.

 Heater and Boiler Training – When you scheduled your PM training, you probably realized you could have spent two days talking about heaters and boilers.
 Break out this training to its own freestanding in-service.
 Bring in a factory trained technician to go through their PM protocol while your team takes notes.

 Chemical Disposal – It’s the end of the season.
 If you’re shutting down, where are those chemicals going?
-The EPA cares how you dispose of ecotoxic pool chemicals.
-So should your team.
-Make sure you talk about proper storage of what you’ll keep and disposal of what you’ll get rid of
+The EPA cares how you dispose of ecotoxic pool chemicals and so should your team.
+Make sure you talk about proper storage of what you’ll keep and disposal of what you’ll get rid of.

 Questions about these training topics?
 We’re happy to help.
 Give us a call at 1-844-482-1777 for implementation tips and more ideas to help your team stay at the top of their game this summer.